TFerd/grrs/README.md

-A command-line tool to find a given input in a given file or directory.
+A 🔥blazing fast 💻command-line tool to 🔍find a given input in a 🗒️file or 📁directory.

 Example usage: `grrs <input> [<location>]`